aacolin/ECE474_assignment3/README.txt

              hlsyn cFile latency verilogFile

-	Example: hlsyn hls_test1.c hls_test1.v
+	Example: hlsyn hls_test1.c 10 hls_test1.v

 Note: if the cFile is not located in the same folder as the binary dpgen, the full path to the netlistFile must be provided.

+The verilog file will be placed in the same directory as the hlsyn binary

-The included bash script test_hlsyn.sh can be used to build & test the binary hlsyn against all the test files but it is ultimately not a requirement, feel free to use it.
+The included bash/zsh script test_hlsyn.sh can be used to build & test the binary hlsyn against all the test files but it is ultimately not a requirement, feel free to use it.

 4) Individual Contributions

+Aaron Colin:
+    - Implementation of argumentChecker class
+    - Refactoring of circuitParser (parseContent and ifFinder methods added)
+    - Implementation of verilog class
+    - Documented classes, functions and hard to read code
+    - Implementation of testing script test_hlsyn.sh